rayhaanfarooq/Forge/README.md

 ### AI Provider Configuration

-You can configure the AI provider and model in `.gt.yml`.
+You can configure the AI provider and model in `.fg.yml`.
 CLI flags override these settings for that command invocation.

-**Note:** The config file is still named `.gt.yml` for backward compatibility.

 **Priority order:**
 1. CLI flags (highest priority)
-2. `.gt.yml` configuration
+2. `.fg.yml` configuration
 3. Environment variables (`FORGE_PROVIDER` or `FORGE_AI_PROVIDER` from `.env` file)
 4. Defaults